 When the Air Quality Index (AQI) falls between 35-55.4, "sensitive" students will be allowed to stay indoors.

-When the AQI is between 55.5 and 90 sensitive students and students with other respiratoty conditions (chest cold, etc.) will be accomodated
+When the AQI is between 55.5 and 90 sensitive students and students with other respiratory conditions (chest cold, etc.) will be accommodated

 When the AQI rises above 90, outdoor physical activities will be avoided

 for all children.

 Parents, with advice from your health care provider, need to contact the school secretary or child's teacher if your child is "sensitive" to poor air quality.